World Powers Condemn Deadly Gaza Air Strike On Aid Workers

 Polish Foreign Minister Radoslaw Sikorski said the country had also opened its own inquiry into the aid worker's death.

-Criticism also came from Beijing, which said it was "shocked" by the strike.
+Criticism also came from Beijing, which said it was "shocked" by the strike, and from Madrid, where Prime Minister Pedro Sanchez called it a "brutal attack that has taken the lives of seven aid workers who were doing nothing but helping".

 Legal Disclaimer: